Heroin: Injection

+Smoking

+Inhaling heroin appears to rarely lead to toxic leukoencephalopathy.
+There are also documented cases of both severe acute asthma and exacerbation of underlying asthma caused by heroin inhalation, potentially resulting in death.

 Withdrawal

 The withdrawal syndrome from heroin may begin within as little as two hours of discontinuation of the drug; however, this time frame can fluctuate with the degree of tolerance as well as the amount of the last consumed dose, and more typically begins within 6–24 hours after cessation.
 Symptoms may include sweating, malaise, anxiety, depression, akathisia, priapism, extra sensitivity of the genitals in females, general feeling of heaviness, excessive yawning or sneezing, rhinorrhea, insomnia, cold sweats, chills, severe muscle and bone aches, nausea, vomiting, diarrhea, cramps, watery eyes, fever, cramp-like pains, and involuntary spasms in the limbs (thought to be an origin of the term "kicking the habit").

 Overdose

 Heroin overdose is usually treated with the opioid antagonist naloxone.
 This reverses the effects of heroin and causes an immediate return of consciousness but may result in withdrawal symptoms.
 The half-life of naloxone is shorter than some opioids, such that it may need to be given multiple times until the opioid has been metabolized by the body.

-Between 2012 and 2015, heroin was the leading cause of drug related deaths in the United States.
-Since then fentanyl has been a more common cause of drug related deaths.
+Between 2012 and 2015, heroin was the leading cause of drug-related deaths in the United States.
+Since then, fentanyl has been a more common cause of drug-related deaths.

 Depending on drug interactions and numerous other factors, death from overdose can take anywhere from several minutes to several hours.
 Death usually occurs due to lack of oxygen resulting from the lack of breathing caused by the opioid.
 Heroin overdoses can occur because of an unexpected increase in the dose or purity or because of diminished opioid tolerance.
 However, many fatalities reported as overdoses are probably caused by interactions with other depressant drugs such as alcohol or benzodiazepines.
 Since heroin can cause nausea and vomiting, a significant number of deaths attributed to heroin overdose are caused by aspiration of vomit by an unconscious person.
 Some sources quote the median lethal dose (for an average 75 kg opiate-naive individual) as being between 75 and 600 mg.
 Illicit heroin is of widely varying and unpredictable purity.
 This means that the user may prepare what they consider to be a moderate dose while actually taking far more than intended.
 Also, tolerance typically decreases after a period of abstinence.
 If this occurs and the user takes a dose comparable to their previous use, the user may experience drug effects that are much greater than expected, potentially resulting in an overdose.
 It has been speculated that an unknown portion of heroin-related deaths are the result of an overdose or allergic reaction to quinine, which may sometimes be used as a cutting agent.